scb-dmc/dealer-locator/README.md

 * `dealerWebsiteButton`: A React element to act as the button linking to the dealer's website.
   *An `onClick` handler does not need to be specified and the appropirate handler will be added automatically*.
-* `dealerDetailsComponent`: A React component to extend the dealer details flyout card.
+* `dealerDetailsComponent`: A React component to extend the dealer details flyout.
-* `dealerListComponent`: A React component to extend the dealer list.
+* `dealerCardComponent`: A React component to extend the dealer card within the primary dealer list.